 It’s usually pretty packed – especially on nights + weekends.
 You’ll have to jostle with lots of other people.
 Just after the entrance on the right is a small alley with lots of T-shirt shops (see Totally Drew‘s video below).
 Just past that not too far down on the right is the very good NOA Coffee – well worth a stop.
 Marion Crepés is about 1/2 way down on the left.
 Oddly, NOA Coffee is run by the NOAH Company which also runs sound + dance studios and boxing gyms all over Tokyo.

-Old harajuku Station exit just across from the entrance to Takeshita Street.
+The old harajuku Station exit just across from the entrance to Takeshita Street, which was demolished in 2021 after the new station opened.

 Entrance to Takeshita Street.There is an excellent Hoshino’s Coffee just to the left under the sign over the entrance.
 There is also a Family Mart.